 Taking advantage of the youth bulge

-Job creation is particularly important for those countries that have already made further progress in the demographic transition.
-Due to a decline in fertility rates in the past decades, countries such as Tunisia, Brazil and Bangladesh no longer show high population growth rates.
-However, they have a large youth bulge, i.e. a large number of young people of working age in relation to the total population.
-This age structure of the so-called demographic bonus offers the opportunity to harvest a demographic dividend under the right conditions.
-Nevertheless, if the increasingly well-educated young people remain without income opportunities and future prospects, a youth bulge can lead to potential conflicts.
-A prudent demographic policy in these countries must not only urgently create prospects for young people, but also set the framework to prepare for the future process of ageing in society.
+Job creation is particularly important for those countries that are further along in the demographic transition.
+Due to a decline in fertility rates in recent decades, countries such as Tunisia, Brazil and Bangladesh no longer show high population growth rates.
+However, they have a youth bulge, i.e. a large working-age population relative to the total population.
+Under the right conditions, the age structure reffered to as a demographic bonus can be transformed into a demographic dividend.
+Nevertheless, if increasingly well-educated young people remain without income opportunities and prospects, a youth bulge can lead to tensions.
+These countries must quickly develop and implement careful demographic policy to create opportunities for the young and to prepare for ageing societies in future.

 Ageing as a challenge

-Those states that are already well advanced in the demographic transition are barely contributing to global population growth.
-Due to low fertility rates, many are already experiencing a decline in their population and are increasingly ageing.
-As a result, the median age, which divides the population into two equally large groups, is over 45 years in Italy, Portugal or Germany, and even 48 years in Japan.
-There, the proportion of elderly people in relation to those of working age is steadily increasing, putting increasing pressure on social security and pension systems.
-It is becoming more and more urgent to find sustainable demographic policy solutions to cope with this situation, since the ageing cohorts of the "baby boomers" are posing a constantly growing challenge due to demographic change in many industrialized countries.
+Countries that have gone through the demographic transition barely contribute to global population growth anymore.
+Due to low fertility rates, many are already experiencing a decline in their populations and are increasingly ageing.
+As a result, the median age is over 45 in Italy, Portugal and Germany and even 48 in Japan.
+In these countries, the ratio of elderly people to the working-age population is steadily rising, putting increasing pressure on social security and pension systems.
+With ageing baby boomer cohorts in many high-income countries, it is increasingly urgent for governments to develop and implement sustainable population policy solutions for the challenges posed by this stage of demographic change.